 It is assumed that the premium for dental and vision coverage equals the full cost of the benefit and that no implicit rate subsidy exists; therefore, dental and vision benefits for retirees have not been valued.

 Health Care Cost Trend

-The following health care cost trend rate assumptions used in the 7/1/2014 and 7/1/2017 valuations recognize increases due to health care inflation, utilization and intensity, technology and quality of care changes and regulatory requirements.
+The following health care cost trend rate assumptions used in the valuation recognize increases due to health care inflation, utilization and intensity, technology and quality of care changes and regulatory requirements.